Slavery and Human Trafficking

 Nissan Trading Europe LTD (NT-E): Slavery and Human Trafficking Statement

-The “Nissan Trading” brand operates on a global basis. and has strategic partnership with a number of customers and suppliers with whom we have co-operated to ensure policies are in place with an aim to remove forced labour (including child labour) from our supplier chain.
+The “Nissan Trading” brand operates on a global basis and has strategic partnerships with a number of customers and suppliers with whom we have cooperated to ensure policies are in place with an aim to remove forced labour (including child labour) from our supplier chain.
 The definition of “forced labour” is deliberately kept wide to encompass all definitions of “modern slavery”.

 Corporate Social Responsibility (CSR) Guidelines